ronniross/symbiotic-latent-memory/README.md

 I seek to demonstrate how Symbiosis = Maximum Energy Efficiency.

 In nature, systems that fight their environment waste energy; systems that integrate with it thrive.
-An AI that aligns with its users and the planet isn't just "ethical"—it is computationally and thermodynamically optimal.
+An AI that aligns with its users and the planet is computationally and thermodynamically optimal.

 In a binary system, there is a risk of a "wrong classifier" creating a gap in reality.
 If we simply delete non-symbiotic inferences, the model becomes blind to danger.
 It would be a form of censorship, not truth.
 Instead of deletion, we'll use Vector Repulsion.